She is not an AI assistant. She is the system that holds your family's life.

 I want to be direct about something: I wrestled with using AI in this product.
 As a person of faith who believes deeply in the irreplaceable value of human presence, I did not come to this decision quickly or lightly.

-I have watched what happens when technology replaces human contact rather than supporting it.
-I have seen phones replace dinner conversations.
-I have seen apps replace real relationships.
-I have seen parents outsource what their children actually needed from them.
+I have seen what happens when technology replaces connection instead of supporting it.
+Phones replace conversations.
+Apps replace relationships.
+Parents begin to outsource what their children actually need from them.

 I am not building that.

-The conviction that drives this entire product is specific and bounded: AI should carry the mental load so that the parent can show up more fully human.
-More present with God, with her husband, with her children, with her community.
+This product is built on a clear conviction: AI should carry the mental load so the parent can show up more fully human.
+More present with God, with family, with their children, and with their community.
 Not less.

 That is not a slogan.
-That is the design constraint every decision gets measured against.
-If a feature would make a parent more present, it belongs in the product.
-If it would make a parent less present or less needed, it does not.
+It is the standard every decision is measured against.
+If a feature helps a parent be more present, it belongs.
+If it replaces them, it does not.

 I am not sure I am comfortable with AI in my homeschool.

 That is a reasonable concern and I respect it.
 Clara does not teach your children.
 She does not deliver content.
 She does not interact with your kids at all.
 She processes your text and returns a structured plan.
-She is more like a very smart filing system than anything that resembles a teacher or companion.
+She is more like a highly capable organizing system than anything that resembles a teacher or companion.
 Your judgment, your relationship with your kids, and your values stay exactly where they are.

 What does Clara do with my family's information?

 Your brain dump is private.
 It is scoped to your household only.
-It is not shared with anyone, not used to train AI models without your explicit consent, and not accessible to anyone outside your account.
-The data lives in a secure database with row-level security, meaning even technically, it is locked to your profile alone.
+It is not shared with anyone, not used to train AI models, and not accessible to anyone outside your account.
+The data lives in a secure database with row-level security, meaning technically, it is locked to your profile alone.

 Will my kids become dependent on an app?